BiesenHome

 Technically, Win98 is actually a good match for the Libretto, everything works already out of the box, no „question mark hardware“ on the system control panel.
 The Toshiba provided Yamaha sound driver might be a slight bit newer and there’s an additional energy setting „Toshiba Power mode“ available – both not strictly needed.

-1) if it had a decent pointing device – the mouse nub („AccuPoint“) is either too stubborn („down? naah, not now“) or too quick („look, I’m up here already“), driving me nuts.
+1) it had a decent pointing device – the mouse nub („AccuPoint“) is either too stubborn („down? naah, not now“) or too quick („look, I’m up here already“), driving me nuts.
 Using the buttons on the display backside looks like a clever idea at first but is difficult in practice – pushing a button inevitable moves the mouse, leading to surprising results, thus requiring a two hand action to stabilize things.
 Also, there is no way to connect an external mouse without the docking station.

-2) if the keyboard was more usable.
+2) the keyboard was more usable.
 Toshiba just overdid it with the miniaturization, the keys are too small to type on without hitting are least two simultaneously and they feel really terrible – mushy and totally not tactile.
-There are good mini keyboards out there – the HP Jornada 720 has a great one and the PSION 5’s is legend – why did they add a crap one to a 4k USD machine?
+There are good mini keyboards out there – the HP Jornada 720 has a great one and the PSION 5’s is legend – why did they add a crap one to a 4k EUR machine?

 DOS (Gaming) on the Libretto